Improved Urban Systems for Liveability

 The Australian Urban Observatory (AUO) is a new digital liveability planning tool, developed by our team from RMIT’s Centre for Urban Research, which has been specifically designed to support decision makers prioritise actions to promote health and wellbeing in their communities.

-Climate action plans for five informal settlements in Honiara, Solomon Islands
+Engineering solutions for informal settlements in Honiara, Solomon Islands

 Measuring, monitoring, and translating urban liveability in Bangkok

 RMIT urban health scholars are partnering with the Bangkok Metropolitan Administration to develop and test a suite of open source 'urban liveability' indicators aligned to the UN Sustainable Development Goals (SDGs).

 The Impacts of Climate Change and Climatic Shocks on Household Wellbeing: Empirical Evidence from Vietnam

 Climate change has been widely recognized as a main impediment for progress towards the United Nations Sustainable Development Goals (UN SDGs).